Transforming families around the world

 In addition to frequent night awakenings, you can look for additional signs that your baby or toddler has not cried enough.
 Does he have difficulty settling down at night?
 Is she clingy or demanding during the day?
 Does she whine a lot?
 Is he hyperactive or aggressive?
 These behaviors could all be signs of accumulated stress with insufficient opportunities to cry.

 Implementing the crying-in-arms approach at bedtime

 To help your baby or toddler sleep longer stretches at night, you do not need to wean him or make him sleep alone.
-However, you may need to change the way you put him to sleep.
-Instead of nursing him down, you can nurse him a little earlier in the evening (on both breasts), then brush his teeth.
-Then simply hold him lovingly until he falls asleep.
+I do NOT recommend any kind of sleep "training" or "cry-it-out" approach.
+Babies should always be held and comforted when they cry.
+I highly recommend co-sleeping and holding babies in arms until they fall asleep.
+However, if you are already co-sleeping, and your baby is still waking up a lot past the age of six months, you may need to change the way you put him to sleep.
+Instead of nursing him down, you can nurse him a little earlier in the evening (on both breasts).
+After teeth brushing and perhaps a bedtime story, you can then simply hold him lovingly until he falls asleep.
 If he needs to cry, he will probably do so in your arms.
 Offer him water, but refrain from using your breast to settle him down.

 Donít be surprised if he seems angry.
 Those angry feelings may be part of the accumulation of stress that he needs to release.
 Your role is to love and comfort him, but not with the goal of stopping the crying.
 He will eventually stop crying of his own accord.
 Some parents like to sing a lullabye when their baby reaches the calm, sleepy state that follows a good cry.
 Afterwards, your baby will probably drift peacefully to sleep in your arms, and you will then be able to put him down.